rbagg/foundonchat/blog/network-effect-strategy.md

 ---
 layout: blog-layout.njk
 title: "Leveraging the Network Effect Strategy for Tourism AI Success"
-description: "Learn how the network effect strategy boosts AI and SEO visibility for Australian tourism businesses, with practical steps and real-world examples."
+description: "Learn how the network effect strategy (Layer 1 of our three-layer system) boosts AI and SEO visibility for Australian tourism businesses, with practical steps and real-world examples."
-keywords: "network effect, tourism AI, winery marketing, Australia, SEO, AEO"
+keywords: "network effect, tourism AI, winery marketing, Australia, SEO, AEO, three-layer system"
 date: 2025-10-02
 permalink: /blog/network-effect-strategy.html
 ---

 In 2025, Australian tourism businesses—wineries, restaurants, accommodations, and tour operators—face fierce competition to capture travellers' attention.
 Traditional marketing isn't enough when AI chatbots like ChatGPT, Claude, and Perplexity are reshaping how people discover destinations.
-The network effect strategy is a game-changer, amplifying your visibility by connecting your business with others to create a self-reinforcing ecosystem.
+The network effect strategy is Layer 1 of FoundOnChat's proprietary three-layer AI optimisation system, amplifying your visibility by connecting your business with others to create a self-reinforcing ecosystem.
 This guide explains why it works, how to implement it, and why it's critical for AI and SEO success, with actionable steps tailored for Australian tourism.

+**Note:** Network Effects work best when combined with Layer 2 (Dual Content Strategy) and Layer 3 (Explicit Crawler Direction).
+For the complete methodology, see [our three-layer system](../our-methodology.html).

 ## What is the Network Effect?